cdk8s-team/cdk8s-grafana/API.md

 Namespace to apply to all Grafana resources.

 The Grafana Operator must be
-installed in this namespace for the resources to be recognized.
+installed in this namespace for resources to be recognized.

 ---